 Many of Ohio’s 965,000 small businesses need commercial auto insurance to protect from accidents and other mishaps involving the use of their work vehicles.
 Vehicles used for business usually need specialized coverages and liability limits that personal auto policies don’t typically cover.

 Over 750,000 small business owners across the nation trust us to protect their work vehicles and livelihoods.
-Each get customized coverage to match their unique needs whether they own a landscaping service in Cleveland or a construction business in Columbus.
+Each gets customized coverage to match their unique needs, whether they own a landscaping service in Cleveland or a construction business in Columbus.